DPack: Efficiency-Oriented Privacy Budget Scheduling: Background

-\RDP is less interpretable than \TDP due to the complexity of R\'enyi divergence.
-However, one can always translate from $(\epsilon, \alpha)$-\RDP to $(\epsilon_{DP}, \delta)$-DP~\cite{8049725} for any appropriately ranged values of $\alpha$, $\epsilon$, and $\delta$: \RDP's greatest advantage over \TDP\ -- and the reason for its recent adoption by most major DP ML platforms as well as for our special consideration of it in this paper -- is its support for {\em both efficient and convenient composition}.
-In \RDP, the composition of two $(\epsilon_1, \alpha)$-\RDP and $(\epsilon_2, \alpha)$-\RDP mechanisms is $(\epsilon_1 + \epsilon_2, \alpha)$-\RDP, a similarly convenient arithmetic as for basic composition in \TDP.
-However, whereas with \TDP, composing $m$ mechanisms degrades the global guarantee linearly with $m$, with \RDP, the global guarantee degrades with $\sqrt{m}$ when applying composition followed by conversion to \TDP through Eq.~\ref{eq:rdp_to_dp}.
-This means that \RDP can allow composition of more DP computations with the same $\epsilon$ guarantees; the advantage is particularly significant with a large $m$.
+\RDP's greatest advantage over \TDP\ -- and the reason for its recent adoption by most major DP ML platforms as well as for our special consideration of it in this paper -- is its support for {\em both efficient and convenient composition}.
+All successful DP definitions are closed under composition; i.e., running multiple DP computations satisfies the DP definition, albeit with a worse $\epsilon$ parameter.
+However, whereas with \TDP, composing $m$ mechanisms degrades the global guarantee linearly with $m$, with \RDP, the global guarantee degrades with $\sqrt{m}$ when applying composition followed by conversion to \TDP through Eq.~\ref{eq:rdp_to_dp}. \RDP's tighter analysis can allow composition of more DP computations with the same $\epsilon$ guarantees; the advantage is particularly significant with a large $m$.

 Since popular DP ML algorithms, such as DP SGD, consist of tens of thousands iterations of the same rudimentary DP computation (computing one gradient step over a sample batch), they require the most efficient composition accounting method.
-This is why most DP ML platforms have adopted privacy accountants that internally operate on RDP to compose across steps and then translate the cumulative \RDP guarantee into \TDP (with Eq.~\ref{eq:rdp_to_dp}) to provide an interpretable privacy semantic externally.
-Similarly, since our goal is to develop {\em efficient scheduling algorithms} -- that pack as many DP ML tasks as possible onto a fixed privacy budget -- it is impending upon us to consider \RDP accounting in our scheduling formulations.\footnote{We considered, and discarded, advanced composition for \TDP, which is also efficient but involves untenable arithmetic~\cite{complexity_advanced_composition}.} We do so in a similar way: internally, some of the algorithms we propose use \RDP accounting (albeit to compose across ML training tasks, {\em not} across gradient steps within a task) but externally we will always relate a \TDP guarantee.
+This is why most DP ML platforms internally operate on RDP to compose across training steps and then translate the cumulative \RDP guarantee into \TDP (with Eq.~\ref{eq:rdp_to_dp}) to provide an interpretable privacy semantic externally.
+Similarly, since our goal is to develop {\em efficient scheduling algorithms} -- that pack as many DP ML tasks as possible onto a fixed privacy budget -- it is incumbent on us to consider \RDP accounting in our scheduling formulations.\footnote{We considered, and discarded, advanced composition for \TDP, which is also efficient but involves complex arithmetic that is untenable to incorporate in a scheduler~\cite{complexity_advanced_composition}.} We do so in a similar way: internally, some of the algorithms we propose use \RDP accounting (albeit to compose across ML training tasks, {\em not} across gradient steps within a task) but externally we will always expose a \TDP guarantee.
 As it turns out, operating on \RDP internally creates interesting challenges for scheduling, about which we discuss in \S\ref{sec:offline-rdp-composition}.